Managing Azure Spend and Commitments in EA, MCA, and CSP Agreements

 Which model is right for you?

 It depends on scale and priorities.
-An organization expecting steady, significant Azure usage and looking for the best price per unit might favor an EA/MCA commitment to secure discounts.
+An organization expecting steady, significant Azure usage and seeking the best price per unit may favor an EA/MCA commitment to secure discounts.

-Some companies even use a hybrid: they commit a base level under EA or MCA to get discounts on predictable workloads.
+Some companies even use a hybrid approach: they commit a base level under EA or MCA to receive discounts on predictable workloads.
 They put experimental or spiky workloads on pay-as-you-go via CSP to avoid locking in too much.

 Read What CIOs Need to Know About Microsoft Copilot and AI Licensing Models.